winduum/winduum-docs/docs/docs/use.md

 ## Directory structure

-To help navigating your project easily it's recommended to follow the same naming structure for your directory structure, for example like this
+To help navigating your project easily it's recommended to follow the same naming principles for your directory structure, for example like this

 * 📁 **components**
     * 📁 **ui**